Culver-Stockton College logo

 1902

-Carl Johann became president, initiating a period of progress.
+Carl Johann became president, initiating a period of financial and physical progress.

 1903

-Old Main burned down and was subsequently replaced by Henderson Hall.
+Old Main building burned, later replaced by Henderson Hall.

 🏛️